They say…

 Given this international pedigree, it’s appropriate that a Scot and an Italian, Martin Dickie and Stefano Cossi, are the brewers behind the Thornbridge versions.

-Jaipur IPA is named after the famous pink stucco city in Rajasthan, northern India, and brewed with pure Maris Otter pale malt for an authentic rich golden colour.
+Jaipur IPA is named after the famous pink stucco in Rajasthan, northern India, and brewed with pure Maris Otter pale malt for an authentic rich golden colour.

 There’s a further international flourish in the use of American Chinook and Cascade hops.
 The generous hopping of IPA was originally to help preserve it during its long sea voyage, but it was this feature that endeared the style to hop-loving US craft beer fans, with the result that strong, well-hopped IPA is now much more common on the other side of the Atlantic.